Worthless (D4vd song)

-"Worthless" (stylized in all caps) is a single by American singer D4vd, released on March 9, 2023, through Darkroom and Interscope Records as the fifth single from his debut EP, Petals to Thorns.
-The song is an alternative rock and rock 'n roll ballad.
+"Worthless" (stylized in all caps) is a single by American singer-songwriter D4vd, released on March 9, 2023, through Darkroom and Interscope Records.
+It is the fifth single from his debut EP, Petals to Thorns, and features alternative rock and rock 'n roll influences.

 Background

 The Face says the song marks the ending of silence.
-The roaring song simultaneously is reminiscent to garage pop.
+The roaring song simultaneously is reminiscent of garage punk and SoundCloud rap.